Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 ## Static file deployment

-In our application we use django to deploy all static files including our angularjs app.
+In our application we use django to deploy all static files including our AngularJs app.
 Because of this there is no need for a secondary web server like apache.
 Any request that does not match a defined endpoint will be resolved within a given directory which is specified inside the server configuration.